Cerebral perfusion pressure

-Cerebral perfusion pressure, or CPP, is the net pressure gradient causing cerebral blood flow to the brain (brain perfusion).
+Cerebral perfusion pressure (CPP) is the net pressure gradient causing cerebral blood flow to the brain (brain perfusion).
 It must be maintained within narrow limits because too little pressure could cause brain tissue to become ischemic (having inadequate blood flow), and too much could raise intracranial pressure (ICP).

 Definitions

 The cranium encloses a fixed-volume space that holds three components: blood, cerebrospinal fluid (CSF), and very soft tissue (the brain).
 While both the blood and CSF have poor compression capacity, the brain is easily compressible.

 Every increase of ICP can cause a change in tissue perfusion and an increase in stroke events.